-In 2001, Keith Dickson was father to five kids and was looking to get them involved in sports.
-Keith had been a competitive swimmer – swimming on the US National Team and swimming for two Hall of Fame Coaches.
-But in 2001, Keith had just been bitten by the triathlon “bug” and was enjoying the training and racing with this new sport.
+In 2001, Keith Dickson was father to five kids and looking to get them involved in sports.
+Keith had been a competitive swimmer – swimming on the U.S. National Team and swimming for two Hall of Fame Coaches.
+In 2001, Keith had been bitten by the triathlon “bug” and was enjoying the training and racing with this new sport.
 Instead of guiding his kids toward swim teams, he and some other parents formed a small kids’ triathlon team in 2002.

 He found that they absolutely thrived.
 “I looked at their faces, and I could see how much they loved it,” says Keith.
 “They had glowing faces.”
 The kids loved getting outside.
 They loved training hard.
 They loved the social aspect of training as a team.
-Those initial 2002 kids are now the Junior Elites today who are performing at the national and world class level.
+Those initial 2002 kids moved on to compete at the Junior Elite level performing at the national and world class level.

-No matter what level of ability or commitment, MMTT-Mach II exists to foster a love for the sport of triathlon along with all the health benefits, social fun, traveling experiences and discipline learned along the way.
-These are amazing kids.
+No matter what level of ability or commitment, MMTT exists to foster a love for the sport of triathlon while encouraging a healthy balance of multi-sport training, social fun, traveling experiences and life-long skills learned along the way.

 MMTT athletes learn that there is “fun and honor and beauty in developing into elite athletes.”

 We could not be more proud of our MMTT Alumni and their successes both in their athletic and academic endeavors.
 To all of the athletes who went through our program at some point along your journeys, we are forever thankful to have you as a part of the MMTT family.